luk400/vim-jukit/README.md

 let g:jukit_mpl_style = ''
 "    - File specifying matplotlib plot options.
 This is the default value if kitty terminal is NOT used.
 If '' is specified, no custom mpl-style is applied.

-" IF KITTY OR TMUX IS USED:
-let g:jukit_inline_plotting = 1
+" IF KITTY, TMUX OR ZELLIJ IS USED: let g:jukit_inline_plotting = 1
 "    - Enable in-terminal-plotting.
-Only supported for kitty or tmux+iTerm2 -> BE SURE TO SPECIFY THE TERMINAL VIA `g:jukit_terminal`! (see variables in section 'Basic jukit options')
+Only supported for kitty, tmux+iTerm2, or zellij (the latter requires a sixel-capable terminal AND a zellij build with sixel patches — see the Zellij section below).
+BE SURE TO SPECIFY THE TERMINAL VIA `g:jukit_terminal`! (see variables in section 'Basic jukit options')
 " ELSE:
 let g:jukit_inline_plotting = 0
 "    - Disable in-terminal-plotting